Privacy policy

 Purposes of data processing by the controller and third parties

-• you have given your express consent to this,
+• you have given your express consent,

 • the processing is necessary for the performance of a contract with you,

-Deletion or blocking of data
+Deletion or blocking of the data

 Collection of general information when visiting our website